 Australia and Olympic Badminton

-Badminton became an Olympic sport in Barcelona in 1992, after being a demonstration sport in Munich in 1972.
+Badminton became an Olympic sport at Barcelona in 1992, after being a demonstration sport at Munich in 1972.
 Initially men’s and women’s singles and doubles were introduced.
-In Atlanta in 1996, a mixed doubles event was included.
+At Atlanta in 1996, a mixed doubles event was included.
 The Asian nations of China, Indonesia and Korea have dominated the badminton medals at the Olympics.
 Susi Susanti, in winning the women’s singles in Barcelona, became Indonesia’s first-ever medallist, 40 years after her country first competed at the Games.
 A few hours after Susanti’s win, Alan Budi Kusama won Indonesia’s second gold medal in the men’s badminton singles.

 The object of the game is to hit the shuttlecock over the net and either land it in your opponent’s half of the court, or have them hit it into the net or out of the court.
 A badminton match comprises the best of three games played to 21 points.
 A coin is tossed before the first game, and the winner of the toss may choose to either serve or receive first or to pick an end of the court.
 Each rally results in the addition of a point to the score of the winner of the rally (that is to say, being either the serving side or the receiving side as the case may be) and the winning side serves next.

 A match consists of the best of 3 games of 21 points.
 At 20 all, the side which gains a 2 point lead first, wins that game.
 At 29 all, the side scoring the 30th point, wins that game.
 Each of the five Olympic events involves a single-elimination tournament, with the top eight players or pairs seeded.